Stop by to explore!

 A surface parking lot is located across from the main entrance of the museum.
 The lot is car and bus accessible.

 The museum is just a short walk away from the Robeson County Public Library, the Exploration Station and a skip and a hop away from the Robeson County Arts Council.
 Looking for something else to do after your visit?
-Catch a show at the Carolina Civic Center, stop for dinner at Candy Sue's or take a stroll around Downtown Lumberton.
+Catch a show at the Carolina Civic Center, stop for dinner at Adelio's or take a stroll around Downtown Lumberton.

 Out of town guests can find other local attractions by vising the Lumberton Visitors Bureau.